I'll Champion for You Through Closing

 The Escrow Holder Will:

-- Meet the bank's requirements as specified in the escrow agreement
+- Comply with lender's guidelines as outlined in the escrow agreement

 - Prorate insurance, tax, interest and other payments according to guidelines

-- Record deeds and other legal documents as instructed
+- Record deeds and other paperwork as instructed

-- Close escrow when all terms of agreement of seller and buyer are complete
+- Close escrow when all terms of agreement of seller and buyer have been met

 The Escrow Holder Will Not:

-- Offer advice - the escrow agent stays at an impartial, third-party status
+- Advise you - the escrow holder has to remain an impartial, third-party status

 - Dispense opinions about the outcome of your taxes